anapitalai/express-barebones/README.md

 # express-barebones
 A barebones express app

-Git clone to your computer.
+1.Git clone to your computer.
-Initalise a git repo.
+2.Initalise a git repo.
-npm intall express and socket.io.
+3.npm install express and socket.io.

 ##client
 Make sure you bring in the socketio client library